Pomax/lib-font/README.md

     };
 };
 ```

 #### What about a tag?

 This library does not offer a `<font src="..." ...>` tag, in part because proper custom elements _must_ have a hyphen in their name, but primarily because the only DOM related work that a `<font>` tag would be useful for is already handled by `<style>` (for declaring a `@font-face`) and `<link>` (for importing a `@font-face` stylesheet).

 ## API

 The uplifted library API is still pending...
-As of right now, a lot of the functions and properties are pretty easily found if you know your way around an OpenType font already by looking at the source as well as the tests, but that's not ideal - API docs [will be forthcoming](https://github.com/Pomax/Font.js/issues/93) but can always use help.
+As of right now, a lot of the functions and properties are pretty easily found if you know your way around an OpenType font already by looking at the source as well as the tests, but that's not ideal - API docs [will be forthcoming](https://github.com/Pomax/lib-font/issues/93) but can always use help.

 That said, this section will keep getting expanded as the API gets consolidated.

-### Font.js
+### Font

 #### ● `const f = new Font(fontFamilyName, optionsObject)`